sciath/sciath/README.md

 # pyTestHarness: The idea #

 Testing code should be easy.
-The functionality required to launch, parse and perform the verification should be light-weight and simple to migrate into existing projects.
-Support test codes which uses MPI, and which may be executed via a batch queuing system must be provided.
+The functionality required to launch, parse and perform the verification should be light-weight and simple to migrate into existing projects. pyTestHarness supports unit-testing of sequential and MPI-parallel applications.
+Unit tests can be performed locally, or submitted via via batch queuing systems (PBS, LSF, Slurm or LoadLeveler).

 ### Key concepts ###